LeoWelzel/Big-Integer/readme.md

-# Big integer
+# Big integers in C

-Recreational project intended to allow use of large integers in C.
+Recreational project written to allow use of large integers in C.